pss959/EasyMaker3D/PublicDoc/docs/index.rst

 Installing and Running |appname|
 --------------------------------

-The application is available to download as Zip files from `the download site
+The application is available to download from `the download site
 <download_site_>`_ (on Google Drive).

  - Windows or Linux: Download the Zip file for your operating system and